crosswalk-project/crosswalk-website/public/documentation/ios.md

 ## Demos

-There are 3 built-in demos in the project:
+The following 3 demos are available:

 * [Sample](https://github.com/crosswalk-project/crosswalk-ios/tree/master/Demos/Sample)

-	A simple demo which shows how to embed a XWalkView, implement Crosswalk Extensions, configuring extensions and application, etc.
+	A simple app that shows how to embed a XWalkView, implement Crosswalk Extensions, and configuring the extensions and application.

 * [CordovaPluginDeviceDemo](https://github.com/crosswalk-project/crosswalk-ios/tree/master/Demos/Cordova/CordovaPluginDeviceDemo)

-	A demo to show the way to integrate a Cordova Plugin with the Crosswalk Cordova Extension support, and the usage of `apache.cordova.device` plugin.
+	An example that shows how to integrate a Cordova Plugin with the Crosswalk Cordova Extension support, and usage of the `apache.cordova.device` plugin.

 * [CordovaPluginFileDemo](https://github.com/crosswalk-project/crosswalk-ios/tree/master/Demos/Cordova/CordovaPluginFileDemo)

-	Another Cordova Plugin demo, which is imported from https://github.com/Icenium/sample-file.git, which demostrates the usage of `apache.cordova.file` plugin.
+	Another Cordova Plugin demo, imported from https://github.com/Icenium/sample-file.git, that demostrates the usage of the `apache.cordova.file` plugin.

-NOTICE: Try them after the project's submodules get initialized, using:
+NOTE: Try the demos after the project's submodules get initialized, using:

   ```bash
   git submodule update --init --recursive